SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Install and setup the Helm package manager

-The Solace PubSub+ event broker can be deployed using both Helm v2 (stable legacy) and Helm v3 (new, recently released).
+The Solace PubSub+ event broker can be deployed using both Helm v2 (stable, legacy) and Helm v3 (new, recently released).
 Most deployments currently use Helm v2.

-If `helm version` fails on your command-line client then this may involve installing Helm and/or if using Helm v2 (default for now) then also deploying Tiller, its in-cluster operator.
+If `helm version` fails on your command-line client then this may involve installing Helm and/or if using Helm v2 (default for now) then also deploying/redeploying Tiller, its in-cluster operator.

+##### Helm v2

 1. Install the Helm client following [your platform-specific instructions](//v2.helm.sh/docs/using_helm/#installing-the-helm-client ).
 For Linux, you can use:
 ```shell
 curl -sSL https://raw.githubusercontent.com/helm/helm/master/scripts/get | bash
 ```

-2. Deploy Tiller if using Helm v2 to manage your deployment.
+2. Deploy Tiller to manage your deployment.
 Following script is based on [the Example: Service account with cluster-admin role](//v2.helm.sh/docs/using_helm/#example-service-account-with-cluster-admin-role ).

 **Important:** this will grant Tiller `cluster-admin` privileges to enable getting started on most platforms.
 This should be more secured for Production environments and may already fail in a restricted security environment.
 For options, see section [Security considerations](#security-considerations).